 Students previously dismissed pursuant to the College’s academic dismissal policy, or who were administratively withdrawn, should refer to the Reinstatement Policy.
 Students who have been dismissed due to a Student Code of Conduct violation are not eligible to be reinstated to Hondros College of Nursing.

 Students who have been academically dismissed or administratively withdrawn may seek reinstatement by submitting the Request for Reinstatement form to the Campus Dean/Director of Nursing or designee.
+Supporting documentation may be required.
 All requests for reinstatement will be reviewed by the College’s Reinstatement Committee.
 Students will be notified in writing of the Committee’s decision.
 Students can only request reinstatement once.
 The Committee’s decision is final and cannot be appealed.
 Reinstatement is not guaranteed.

-Students granted reinstatement after an academic dismissal will be placed on Academic Probation.
+Students granted reinstatement after an academic dismissal will be placed on Academic Probation if their cumulative grade point average is below the required 2.0.
 Students granted reinstatement must follow all policies in effect at the time of the reinstatement.

 Students who have been dismissed due to a Student Code of Conduct violation are not eligible to be reinstated to Hondros College of Nursing.